 The principal objective of the Company's executive compensation program is to ensure that executive compensation is fair and reasonable, rewards performance of directors and management, and is successful in attracting and retaining experienced executives.
 The Company's compensation program is based on the principle that the compensation should be aligned with the short, medium and long-term interests of the Company's shareholders.
-The Company's compensation program also recognizes that the various components thereof must be sufficiently flexible to adapt to developments in the uranium and vanadium markets.
+The Company's components thereof must be sufficiently flexible to adapt to developments in the uranium and vanadium markets.